EvaTurtschin/QA_Interaction_Logic_Testing_Java/README.md

 # Interaction Logic Testing Task

-This repository contains a **technical test assignment** for QA Engineer candidate Evgeniya Turtschina at Arsipa.
+This repository contains a **technical test assignment** for QA Engineer candidate Evgeniya Turtschina.
 The [task](TaskDescription.md) is to code up a basic function that replicates the interaction of the battery and the throttle and to describe how I would approach testing the interaction between this two components.

 ---